ROLE: Marketing Officer

 A Bit Of A Do Festival

-For the past three years we have produced an accessible and inclusive festival at Stanley Halls in South Norward, Croydon.
+From 2017 to 2019 we have produced an accessible and inclusive annual festival at Stanley Halls in South Norward, Croydon.
 The programme features theatre, dance and cabaret by disabled and non-disabled artists and companies, alongside workshops, seminars and training.
-Previously a three day festival over one weekend, A Bit Of A Do will expand into a three week event, with performances at weekends, and outreach and participatory activities during the week.
+Previously a three-day festival over one weekend, A Bit Of A Do will return in 2021 as an expanded two-week event, with 6 days of performances at the weekends, and outreach and participatory activities during the week.

 Over the next two years we plan to reach over 2,000 people with the festival, which marks a significant increase in public engagement.
-We are therefore looking for a new member of our team, to help bring this ambitious festival to a wider public audience.
+We are therefore looking for a new member of our team, to help bring this ambitious festival to a wider public audience, as well as developing audiences and participants across our other programmes.

 We are seeking a Marketing Officer to join Drunken Chorus as a key member of our small team.
-This freelance role will primarily focus on our flagship annual festival – A Bit Of A Do – with the role intended to grow with the organisation.
+This freelance role will primarily focus on our flagship annual festival – A Bit Of A Do – as well as related participatory projects, with the role intended to grow with the organisation to become permanent part-time position.
 Drunken Chorus have previously worked with PR companies and marketing freelancers on an ad hoc basis, and we are now looking for a more long-term member of the team.

 The ideal candidate will be familiar with our work, and passionate about the arts, accessibility and inclusion, as well as supporting the next generation of artists.
 They will have significant experience in arts marketing, ideally related to performance, festivals and accessible / inclusive work.

-- To work with the company’s two Directors, alongside our in-kind Marketing Consultant, to develop and deliver a two-year Marketing Strategy for our flagship annual festival, A Bit Of A Do (an outline of which has already been drafted).
+- To work with the company’s two Directors, to develop and deliver a two-year Marketing Strategy for our flagship annual festival, A Bit Of A Do (an outline of which has already been drafted).

 - Collate marketing copy and images from all festival artists